menu icon

 Ingredients needed for tofu like tofu, sesame oil, and soy sauce on a grey background.

-• Tofu - Make sure to use extra-firm or firm tofu that has been drained and pressed beforehand.
-I usually press my tofu with a tofu press, but you can also press it by stacking on something heavy.
-For a more detailed explanation of how to do it, check out this post on how to press tofu.
+• Tofu - Use extra-firm or firm tofu that has been pressed beforehand with a tofu press or by stacking something heavy on top.
+For more details, check out this post on how to press tofu.

 Marinating tofu slices in a white plate on a folded white tea cloth.